 Traditional research works at level 1 (Discuss): science occurs somewhere in a university, and then we hear about findings on TV, or read it in a newspaper.
 CBPR aims to operate at high engagement levels: the exact strategies might vary, but society is always involved from the very beginning of the research process, coming up with the questions to be answered, co-designing the research process with scientists.

-You can see more details on the way of working we've developed at the WUR Science Shop on the infographic on the right.
+You can see more details on the way of working we've developed at the WUR Science Shop on the infographic.

 Did you get a better understanding of our principles?
 Do you have questions that we could solve together?
 Don't hesitate to contact us at firstname.lastname@example.org or via the contact form on the right.